 Career Lattice Level Appeal Policy

-If a member on the MRTQ Registry is not satisfied with his/her placement, he/she should pursue the following steps:
+If a member on the MRTQ Registry is not satisfied with their placement, they should pursue the following steps:

 - Upon receipt of a written appeal, the Registry Manager will convene, within 10 working days, an ad hoc Appeals Committee consisting of the MRTQ PDN Director (or designee) and a Registry member working in the same setting as the appealing member.
 The committee will review the written appeal and take action.
 If the member’s appeal is found to have merit, a new Registry certificate will be issued.
 If the appeal is denied, the member will be informed in writing of the committee’s decision and rationale.